fullStackApp/generator-electron-war-package/README.md

 ## Usage

-After installing, generate your new project:
+After installation, generate your new project:

 ```bash
 yo electron-war-package